bytecodealliance/wamr.dev/content/en/blog/understand_wamr_heap/index.md

 ## WASI heap
 If a Wasm module is built with WASI-LIBC, the `wasi-heap` will created and managed by the memory allocator provided by the wasi-libc.

-Scenario 1: When the Wasm code call malloc/free, wasi-libc memory allocator will operate on the `wasi-heap`.
+Scenario 1: When the Wasm code calls malloc/free, wasi-libc memory allocator will operate on the `wasi-heap`.

 Scenario 2: If the native calls `wasm_runtime_module_malloc`, it will call the wasi-libc functions `malloc/free`.
 Note: this is only supported when the Wasm module exports functions `malloc/free`.

 ![](wasi_libc.excalidraw.png)

 ## Host managed heap
-The host-managed-heap is normally required for either situation below:
+The host-managed-heap (formerly called app-heap) is normally required for either situation below:
 1. Wasm module imports malloc/free (usually caused by app build without WASI, like for embedded)
 2. Native and Wasm need to share data through buffer but the Wasm module has no `export` of malloc/free for any reason